 If you spent your money to play mas for Trinidad Carnival, you definitely want to look your best on the road.
 I have some tips for getting ready for a Caribbean Carnival and a carnival makeup idea but didn’t mention anything about carnival hairstyles.
 It is important to know that the best hairstyles for carnival are ones that don’t cover your face.
 With all the jumping and waving, it is important to see where you’re going.
 If you have no clue how to do your hair or are limited on time between endless fetes and J’ouvert, here are the best hairstyles for carnival for women.
 These cute carnival hairstyles will also work for any summer and fall festival hairstyles.

 Carnival Hairstyle #1 – Wear it Natural

 As a lazy natural, of course, wearing it natural would be my first option.
 The absolute cheapest way to style your hair is using your OWN HAIR.
 There’s no need to purchase extra hair when you’re using your own kinky, curly, or straight hair and it takes the least amount of time to style.
 Just rock your twa, puff, wash and go, locs, fro or do a style you’ve been wanting to try on YouTube.
 Don’t forget to pack your staple hair products to keep it moisturized because the sun is hot!
 When playing with Trini Revellers, I had a simple braided updo and cowashed at least twice during the week I stayed.
 Playing in Toronto with Carnival Nationz for Caribana, I’ve always had half braided/ half down hairstyles.

 Carnival Hairstyle #2 – Braided Extensions

 Whether it is in the US, the Caribbean, most carnivals occur when the weather is warm.
-Box braids, Senegalese twists, kinky twists or braids are great carnival hairstyles because you can style them like your regular hair.
+Box braids, Senegalese twists, kinky twists or braids are cute carnival hairstyles because you can style them like your regular hair.
 It is a bonus that your hair is still in a protective state.
 A low-cost go-to option for me would be crochet braids.
 It takes less time to style versus braided extensions and depending on the curl pattern, washing is a breeze.

 Carnival Hairstyle #3 – Wigs and Weaves